What is the Insurrection Act and How Do I Prepare

 Understanding the Insurrection Act of 1807

-When the Insurrection Act was passed in 1807, it was enacted within the context of a weak federal government one that would scarcely resemble what we see today.
-The nation was less than 30 years old and had already experienced multiple localized rebellions, with the Whiskey Rebellion of 1794 being the most prominent.
-George Washington himself famously mounted a horse and led U.S. militia forces to suppress the uprising.
+When the Insurrection Act was passed in 1807, it was done so in the context of a weak Federal government that wouldn’t resemble anything we see today.
+The nation was less than 30 years old and had already witnessed multiple localized rebellions with the Whiskey Rebellion of 1794 being the most prominent.
+George Washington himself saddled up on a horse and led the U.S. militia to suppress the rebellion.

-Early American leaders feared that internal rebellion could bring down the new republic if the President lacked sufficient executive authority to act decisively.
-Opponents of the measure argued that such power could lead to tyranny, but the founders believed the Act would be rarely used.
-They also assumed that future Presidents would exercise moral restraint when invoking it.
+Early leaders feared that internal rebellion would bring down the new republic if the President didn’t have strong executive authority to take action.
+Opponents of the measure argued that this would lead to tyranny, but the founders believed the act would be rarely used.
+They also believed in the context of the first few Presidents that when invoked, the executive would show moral restraint.

-The Act was designed to ensure that state or local leaders could not obstruct federal authority.
-Whether addressing outright state defiance, slave rebellions, or debt revolts, once troops were deployed, they were authorized to use military force.
-This represented a significant escalation in the ongoing debate between federal and states’ rights and did not pass without controversy.
+The act was focused on ensuring that state or local leaders could not hinder federal authority.
+Whether that was outright state defiance, slave rebellions, or debt revolts, when the troops came to town they would have the authority to use military force.
+It was a significant escalation in the debate between federal or state’s rights and was not passed without some controversy.

 When Has the Insurrection Act Been Invoked Before?

-In total, the Insurrection Act has been invoked approximately 30 times, with the most recent instance occurring during the Los Angeles riots in 1992.
-Its first use came in 1808 under President Thomas Jefferson, who invoked it to enforce the Embargo Act after states engaged in illicit trade with foreign partners such as Canada.
+In total, the Insurrection Act has been invoked around 30 times with the last example being to suppress the L.A. riots in 1992.
+It was first used in 1808 by President Thomas Jefferson who did so in order to enforce the Embargo Act.
+States were involved in illicit trade with foreign partners like Canada and the troops were sent in to enforce the act.

-Andrew Jackson used the Act to suppress Nat Turner’s slave rebellion, while Ulysses S. Grant invoked it repeatedly during Reconstruction to combat groups like the Ku Klux Klan.
-Warren G. Harding relied on it to quell a coal miners’ rebellion in West Virginia, and Presidents Kennedy and Johnson used it to enforce desegregation during the Civil Rights Movement.
+Andrew Jackson invoked the act to suppress Nat Turner’s slave rebellion and Ulysses S. Grant frequently used the power during reconstruction to suppress elements such as the Ku Klux Klan.
+Warren G. Harding used it to suppress a coal miners rebellion in West Virginia while Kennedy and Johnson used it to enforce desegregation during the Civil Rights movement.

 Why Is President Trump Considering the Insurrection Act?

-This brings us to the present context in which President Trump has considered invoking the Insurrection Act.
-The President has already deployed military forces to several cities, including Los Angeles, Washington D.C., Memphis, and Chicago.
-However, these actions were challenged in court, with rulings citing potential violations of the Posse Comitatus Act, which restricts federal troops from serving as domestic law enforcement.
+This brings us to the present and the current context in which President Trump is considering the use of the Insurrection Act.
+The current President has already dispatched military forces to several cities across the nation.
+He used them in Los Angeles, D.C., Memphis, and Chicago.
+However, the President experienced losses in court over the moves which claimed he was in violation of the Posse Comitatus Act which prevents federal troops from serving as domestic law enforcement.

-Minneapolis is currently experiencing political unrest related to the expanded use of ICE to detain illegal immigrants.
-A recent shooting by an ICE officer that resulted in the death of U.S. citizen Renee Good escalated tensions and sparked a week-long protest with no signs of slowing.
-Local leaders in Minnesota have openly opposed ICE operations, lending protesters a sense of legitimacy.
+The city of Minneapolis is currently experiencing political unrest over the expanded use of ICE to detain illegal immigrants.
+The recent shooting by an ICE officer which killed U.S. citizen Renee Good tipped the city over the edge and has led to a week long protest that shows no sign of abating.
+Local leaders in Minnesota are openly opposing the use of ICE and thus, the protestors feel a sense of legitimacy for their actions.

 Prepare Your Family to Encounter Civil Unrest